🔋

 }

-On the surface, these two approaches appear almost identical in functionality.
+On the surface, these two methods appear to behave identically during normal operation.

-The following video demonstrates the behavioral differences during gesture interruptions:
+The following video demonstrates the behavioral difference during an interruption:

 Further Reading